cybex-gmbh/transmorpher/README.md

 See the Dockerfiles for details.

-To be able to use the image manipulation features install Imagick:
+To be able to use the image manipulation features:

 - [ImageMagick](https://imagemagick.org/index.php)
 - [php-imagick](https://www.php.net/manual/en/book.imagick.php)

 > Optionally you can use GD, which can be configured in the Intervention Image configuration file.

-For using image optimization features, install several image optimizers:
+For using image optimization features:

 - [JpegOptim](https://github.com/tjko/jpegoptim)
 - [Optipng](https://optipng.sourceforge.net/)